Jenkins Integration

 Add subscription

-Follow the same steps above to add a new webhook subscription, but configure it to listen to a Task suffix of triggered
+Follow the same steps above to add a new webhook subscription, but configure it to listen to a Task suffix of triggered.

-option is selected as shown below.
-When this is set, the webhook service will automatically send the task finished
+Ensure that the Automatically option is selected as shown below.
+When this is set, the webhook service will automatically send the task finished event for your subscription.

 Click the Create subscription button to save and enable the webhook for your integration.

-This type is called Active because the Keptn webhook service will first send the task started
+This type is called Active because the Keptn webhook service will first send the task started event and the third-party webhook receiver sends back the finished task event to complete the task sequence.

-An example Active webhook is to trigger a system to open an incident management ticket and send back the newly created incident ticket number within the task finished
+An example Active webhook is to trigger a system to open an incident management ticket and send back the newly created incident ticket number within the task finished event so that the sequence can continue.

 Important Note:

-event, the sequence will remain in a waiting state and will not continue until it times out or it receives the task finished
+finished event, the sequence will remain in a waiting state and will not continue until it times out or it receives the task finished event.Step 1: Add subscription

-Follow the same steps above to add a new webhook subscription, but configure it to listen to a Task suffix of triggered
+triggeredfinished event:{{.id}} - required in the triggeredid attribute of the finished event{{.shkeptncontext}} - required in the shkeptncontext attribute of the finished event{{.data.project}}, {{.data.service}}, {{.data.stage}}Follow the same steps above to add a new webhook subscription, but configure it to listen to a Task suffix of triggered.

-option is selected as shown below.
-When this is set, the webhook service will expect the webhook receiver to send back the task finished
+Ensure that the By webhook receiver option is selected as shown below.
+When this is set, the webhook service will expect the webhook receiver to send back the task finished event.

 Click the Create subscription button to save and enable the webhook for your integration.